UPenn-CIT599/financial-report-analysis/project-design.md

 This Class stores the financial data read from the pdf or url.
 Each object represent 1 quarter result of 1 company.
 It also include a hashmap to store word count read from a company statement / financial statements in order to feed into a Sentiment Analysis class

 ### Responsibilities
+- Have "Revenue"
-- Have "Net Income", "EBITDA", "EBITA"
+- Have "Net Income"
-- Have "Adjusted EBITDA", "Adjusted EBITA", "nonGAAP Net Income"
+- Have "nonGAAP Net Income"
 - Have "Financial Year", "Financial Quarter", "Company Name"
 - Have a HashMap "Word Count"
 - Have a String "compStatement"